lsst-tstn/tstn-020/index.rst

         await salobj.set_summary_state(ataos, salobj.State.ENABLED)

-Transient labels with Jira ticket numbers may be used for developing new configurations.
+Transient filenames with Jira ticket numbers may be used for developing new configurations.
-They should be moved to standard type labels at the earliest opportunity.
+They should be moved to a more purpose-oriented filename at the earliest opportunity.

 As stated in the warning above, these changes cannot be pushed from inside a component and therefore the changes made will result in a loss of information and traceability.
 When you connect to the computer running a CSC and edit the configuration directly, the ``version`` parameter reflect that change with something like: